MathieuNls/precinct/precinct-main.md

 Code clones appear when developers reuse code with little to no modification to the original code.
 Studies have shown that clones can account for up to 50% of code in a given software system [@Baker; @StephaneDucasse].
-Although, developers often reuse code on purpose [@Kim2005], code cloning is generally considered as a bad practice in software development since clones may introduce bugs [@Kapser2006; @Juergens2009; @Li2006].
+Although, developers often reuse code on purpose [@Kim2005], code cloning is generally considered as a bad practice in software development because clones may introduce bugs [@Kapser2006; @Juergens2009; @Li2006].

 In the last two decades, there have been many studies and tools that aim at detecting clones.
-They can be grouped into two categories depending on whether they operate locally on developers' workstation (e.g., [@Zibran2012; @Sajnani2016]) or remotely on a server (e.g., [@yamanaka2012industrial; @Zhang2013a]).
+They can be grouped into two categories depending on whether they operate locally on a developer's workstation (e.g., [@Zibran2012; @Sajnani2016]) or remotely on a server (e.g., [@yamanaka2012industrial; @Zhang2013a]).

 Local clone detection approaches are typically implemented as IDE plugins or external tools.
 IDE-based methods tend to issue many warnings to developers that may interrupt their work, hence hindering their productivity [@Ko2006d].
 Developers may be reluctant to use external tools unless they are involved in a major refactoring effort.